Frequently asked questions about the WeldAware® Monitor

 ANS: When a weld is made, current flows through the secondary circuit.
 The monitor’s secondary coil senses the current flow and causes the monitor to collect data from each of its installed sensors current coil, voltage probes, force or pressure sensor.
 The data are collected for as long as nearly 2 seconds and are periodically parsed into time slices of duration appropriate for the particular welding process being monitored.
 When the monitor is taught as a weld is being made, an error band of +/- 10% is placed around the profile of each variable being monitored.
 For all welds made subsequent to teaching, the monitor compares the weld profile for all monitored parameters with the limits developed during the teaching process.
 If anything is out of limits the unit’s red light turns on and stays on until the monitor is reset

 ANS: None at all.
-Out of the box the WeldAware® Monitor is ready to be configured (by setting a jumper or two) to meet the user’s requirements; to be installed on a machine and, if desired, interlocking to it; to be integrated with a PLC; and to begin monitoring key welding parameters and notifying the operator immediately with a warning light if a parameter drifts out of limits.
+Out of the box the WeldAware® Monitor is ready to be configured (by setting a jumper or two) to meet the user’s requirements.
+It can also be interlocked to the machine, if desired, to prevent welding from continuing when an alarm occurs until the reset button is pressed.

 ANS: Absolutely!
 The unit is equipped with an output that turns OFF when an out-of-limits condition occurs and an input that can be used to clear the alarm condition of the output and toggle the output ON and OFF so that the PLC can check the operational integrity of the monitor before each weld is made.
 In addition, the output toggles OFF for approximately 50msec at the end of each weld so that the PLC can verify that the monitor is still on line and/or recognize that a weld has been made.